 An apprenticeship is a work-based training programme, which leads to a nationally recognised qualification.
 Anyone living in England over the age of 16 who has completed statutory secondary education can apply.

 You can also apply if you hold a degree, as long as the apprenticeship qualification is at a higher level or significantly different from your degree subject.
+If you have a learning disability, you may be eligible to study English or Math’s functional skills to Entry Level 3, which is lower than the required Level 2.
+Ask your training provider about this.

 Apprenticeships bring many benefits, including: